The Warren Buffet of India: Find Out How Rakesh Jhunjhunwala Built His Fortune

-Through his investment in Tata Tea, he earned Rs 5 lakh in profit within the first year of 1986.
+According to Economic Times, through his investment in Tata Tea, he earned Rs 5 lakh in profit within the first year of 1986.
 He paid Rs.
 43 for 5,000 shares of the company, which he later sold for Rs.
 143 each.

-The most successful investment for Jhunjhunwala was the purchase of 8 crore shares of Titan Ltd in 2002–2003.
+According to the same source, the most successful investment for Jhunjhunwala was the purchase of 8 crore shares of Titan Ltd in 2002–2003.
 When Jhunjhunwala first purchased the stock, it was selling for approximately Rs 5 as opposed to an average, modern price of Rs 1,751.

 His investment in Dalal Street generated Rs 20 to Rs 25 lakhs between 1986 and 1989.
-Sesa Goa was his subsequent significant investment, which he initially purchased for Rs 28 and afterwards increased to a price of Rs 35.
+Sesa Goa was his subsequent significant investment, which he initially purchased for Rs 28 and afterward increased to a price of Rs 35.
 The stock soon rose to Rs 65.